rstudio/helm/charts/rstudio-pm/README.md

 #### _Official helm chart for RStudio Package Manager_

-IT Administrators use RStudio Package Manager to control and manage R and Python packages that Data Scientsts need to create and share data products.
+IT Administrators use [RStudio Package Manager](https://www.rstudio.com/products/package-manager/) to control and manage R and Python packages that Data Scientists need to create and share data products.

 ## Disclaimer